whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Custom-Crypter.md

 During the length of this post, the encryption schema employed will be [DES3](https://en.wikipedia.org/wiki/Triple_DES).
 Moreover, the language implemented shall be Python, with the use of the library pycrypto.
 In addition, I have decided to combine both the encrypter and decrypter in the same file, as a form of exercise.
 Even more so, the script does not hardcode the key, Initialization Vector (IV) nor shellcode!
 Making it quite dynamic.

+Finally, the crypter requires that the shellcode is a multiple of 8, therefore, in order to not harm the execution, a few NOPs are parsed.

 ##### The Crypter

 ```term